-In the Hologram we believe is our reality, the name of the game is to seek balance which is self-defeating as the algorithm that creates physical reality keeps things out-of-balance to experience emotions.
+In the Simulation of Reality the name of the game is to seek balance which is self-defeating as the algorithm that creates physical reality keeps things out-of-balance to experience emotions.
 It's called duality, polarity, forever seeking reunion in the illusion of Time but never finding it until the end.
-Black and white in all shades and descriptions will always do battle forever seeking reunion and balance.

 In Chinese philosophy, yin and yang (also yin-yang or yin yang, dark-bright) describe how seemingly opposite or contrary forces may actually be complementary, interconnected, and interdependent in the natural world, and how they may give rise to each other as they interrelate to one another.
 Many tangible dualities (such as light and dark, fire and water, expanding and contracting) are thought of as physical manifestations of the duality symbolized by yin and yang.
 This duality lies at the origins of many branches of classical Chinese science and philosophy, as well as being a primary guideline of traditional Chinese medicine, and a central principle of different forms of Chinese martial arts and exercise, such as baguazhang, taijiquan (t'ai chi), and qigong (Chi Kung), as well as appearing in the pages of the I Ching.